 It has been postulated that the use of collaborative BCIs can help reduce BCI illiteracy: if the performance of a group is no longer determined by a unique user, and bigger groups reduce the dependence with each unique participant added, people that were not able to control a BCI on their own might still be able to help the group (Cecotti and Rivet 2014a).
 Furthermore, since multi-mind BCIs significantly improve performance over single-user BCIs even for small groups, reduced training times – which are currently sought in traditional BCI research (Congedo, Barachant and Andreev 2013) – might still be able to obtain good BCI performance.

 A last open issue that arises in multi-brain BCIs is that of finding a metric that can be used to compare such systems with single-user BCI.
-Indeed, measures such as accuracy or the area under the receiving operating characteristic are still valid.
+Measures such as accuracy or the area under the receiving operating characteristic are still valid.
 However, if time should be considered (as it is done, for example, by including the number of repetitions needed to control a speller in the information transfer rate [ITR], a standard of BCI performance), the formula for the ITR needs to be modified accordingly to allow for the number of users (Cecotti and Rivet 2014a).

 16.3 Applications